 Public transport in Italy

 High-speed rail routes connect many of Italy's major cities such as Rome, Florence, Milan and Bologna.
-These routes are operated by Trenitalia and NTV and trains are colour-coded according to their speeds.
-Frecciarossa (Red) trains have speeds of 300km per hour, Frecciargento (Silver) trains go up to 250km per hour, and Frecciabianca (White) trains operate at a maximum of 200km per hour.
+These routes are operated by Trenitalia and NTV which is also known as .italo.

-Regular trains run much more slowly but are also a much cheaper option and are perfect for shorter journeys within cities (if time isn't an issue) or for travelling between smaller towns.
+Regular trains run much slower but are a cheaper option, perfect for shorter journeys within cities (if time isn't an issue) or for travelling between smaller towns.
 There are daytime services as well as night trains travelling along regional routes.

-There are also trains that travel internationally into some of Italy's neighbouring countries including Austria, France, Slovenia, Switzerland, the Vatican City and San Marino.
+Some trains travel internationally into some of Italy's neighbouring countries including Austria, France, Slovenia, Switzerland, the Vatican City and San Marino.

 It is possible to buy a rail pass or single tickets when travelling by train.
-Fares are reasonably priced, especially within major cities and they be bought at train stations or online.
+Fares are reasonably priced, especially within major cities.
+Tickets are bought at train stations or online.

 Intercity buses have urban (urbano) and suburban (extraurbano) routes.
 Though a cost-effective way to travel, getting around by bus can be slow.
 Travelling by bus in bigger cities can be especially painful as the traffic and narrow streets of the city centres can cause delays.

 Tickets can be bought from bars, tobacconists, newsstands or station ticket machines and online options are often available too.
 Most cities offer 24-hour tickets for tourists.
 The correct ticket must be validated on the bus or on-the-spot fines could apply.

 There are seven cities with metro train systems in Italy, including Rome, Milan and Naples.
-Milan's is the most comprehensive, with a total of four lines and over a hundred stations.
+Milan's is the most comprehensive, with a total of four lines and over 100 stations.

 This metro is a cheap, comfortable and effective way to navigate Italy’s major cities and is the preferred way to get around for most people.
 Tickets can be purchased at the metro stations from ticket machines or booths.